miguelinux314/experiment-notebook/doc/source/defining_new_compressors.rst

 ..
-Description of an image compression experiment example (using icompression.py)
+Defining new codecs (using icompression.py)

 Defining new codecs
 ===================